-I am a Zurich-based historian and independent curator engaged into decolonial practice and critical pedagogy.
+I am a historian and independent curator engaged in decolonial practice and critical pedagogy.
 My curatorial practice lies on collective praxis and a necessary transformative urgency which I explore in the intersection between nature, history and decoloniality.

 I graduated in History at the Pontifical Catholic University of Valparaíso and crossed the Atlantic to do my PhD at the University of Zurich.
 I researched sexual practices in Early Modern Zurich and how they influenced subjectivities in relation to body, gender, nature and sexuality.
 Afterwards, I enrolled in the Postgraduate Programme in Curating, at the Zurich University of the Arts.

-At the moment, I hold a senior teaching and research position at the University of Zurich where I investigate indigeneous thinking about past and history towards a transcultural idea of history from a Latin American perspective and teach postcolonial studies and Latin American history as well.
-Currently, I am a curatorial board member of OnCurating Project Space in Zurich.
+Until February 2022, I held a senior teaching and research position at the University of Zurich where I investigated indigenous thinking about the past and history towards a transcultural idea of history from a Latin American perspective and taught postcolonial studies and Latin American history as well.
+Currently, I am living in Tegucigalpa, Honduras.